pinapelz/two-torial-dx/docs/errorcodes/sega.md

 ### 4104

-!!! tip "Unexpected Error Occured"
+!!! tip "Unexpected Error Occurred"

     Make sure that the game files are not on the `E:` or `Y:` drive.
     If that is already the case, check if the config files passed to AM Daemon exists and are valid JSON files: